MIDS-scaling-up/v2/week09/labs/README.md

 # all occurrences, both 'r' and 'w', add encoding="utf-8", e.g.
 with open(input_file1, 'r', encoding="utf-8")
 ```
+While you are at it, similarly patch  /OpenSeq2Seq/open_seq2seq/utils/utils.py  (sigh)

 If you like completeless, you can now download the entire en-de corpus.
 Hint: it will take a while:
 ```